AZProductions/Kookaburra/resources/The complete guide of Kookaburra.md

 You can customize Kookaburra scripts, by changing the title and window size.
 Changing the windows size is only supported in Windows.
 Unfortunately you can't change the window icon at runtime, you can create a shortcut on windows with a custom icon.
 Just open the propeties tab in the shortcut, the icon will also be applied in the running window.
 In this instance it's Kookaburra.
 You can start changing the title by typing ```app.title = "this is the title"```, it supports strings and of course binding.

 ## **2.2** Binding
 One of the most useful features in Kookaburra is binding, which allows you to display realtime/user dependent text into strings.
 All the functions that support the *Kookaburra Format System*, support binding.
 There are two types of binding, **Element binding** and **String Binding**.
-Element binding is used for live text, which is user/pc dependent.
+Element binding is used for live text or generated data, which is user/pc dependent.
 For example, you can print 'Hello AZ!'.
 AZ is the username of the computer that can vary between computers.
 Here's an example:
 ```
 print "Hello {environment.username}!"
 # You use '{}' these brackets when doing Element binding.